wzh99/GSL/README.md

 ## Introduction

-One iteration of deep learning program can be modeled by a computation graph.
-To improve runtime performance of models, deep learning compilers perform graph substitutions on computation graphs of them, which replace a subgraph with its computationally equivalent one.
-Operator fusion, canonicalization and lowering can all be done through graph substitutions.

-However, writing graph substitution passes can be a lot of work, considering the variety of operators, the number of substitution rules and the complexity of graph structures.
-Common graph substitution passes follow a match-capture-rewrite process, where programmers writes matching and rewriting procedures in an imperative manner.
-This could lead to repetition of boilerplate code.

-The essence of graph substitution is just structure of source and target patterns, as well as constraints imposed on them.
-An declarative language could save programmers from the repetitive work, and let executor to work out the rest.
-This is where GSL comes from.
+Deep learning compilers perform graph substitutions on computation graphs of models.
+Common graph substitution passes follow a match-capture-rewrite process, which may lead to repetition of boilerplate code.
+GSL helps users focuses on essence of graph substitution - structure of source and target patterns, as well as constraints imposed on them, thus reducing repetitive work.

 Current implementation of GSL is based on [TVM Relay IR](https://tvm.apache.org/docs/dev/relay_intro.html) and can be used as an alternative to its [pattern language](https://tvm.apache.org/docs/langref/relay_pattern.html#pattern-language-design).
 It can be ported to other graph-level IRs because of their similarity.